abn/victims-server-openshift/README.md

 3. You have *rhc* installed and ready

 ### Creating the app
 This is pretty straight forward, run the following command.
-The app should be deployed to http://victims-NAMESPACE.rhcloud.com
+The app should be deployed to ```http://victims-NAMESPACE.rhcloud.com```.
+See bottom for a sample output.
 ```sh
 rhc app create victims mongodb-2.2 python-2.6 --from-code git://github.com/abn/victims-server-openshift.git
 ```